 Placentas vary in size so the number of capsules also varies.

-The average number of capsules made from the Simple Placenta method is 180.
+The number of capsules made from the Simple Placenta method can be anywhere from 80-180.

-For Traditional Chinese Medicine (TCM) placenta capsules the average is 140.
+For Traditional Chinese Medicine (TCM) placenta capsules the average is slightly less.

 We highly recommend you follow the care instructions.
 Storing your placenta capsules properly, avoiding TCM capsules when ill and not taking more than the recommended dose will reduce your chances of experiencing any side effect.